 Seeking professional help

-I am a clinical psychologist and certified therapist with profound understanding of people who are suffering from PTSD and traumatic flashbacks.
+I am a clinical psychologist Gold Coast and certified therapist with profound understanding of people who are suffering from PTSD and traumatic flashbacks.
 The PTSD experience can be an isolating and scary road to take without adequate and professional support.
-If you need help, just give me a call and we’ll talk about how I can help you manage and reduce your flashbacks and other PTSD symptoms.
-You can contact my practice on 07 5574 3888, or send an email to [email protected]
+If you need help, call us today to see how we can help you start your PTSD recovery today.